cyverse/irods-adm/README.md

 The program `format-log-entries` can be used to generate a sequence of formatted log file messages from an iRODS log file.

-The awk script `group-log-by-pid.awk` can be used to group a sequence of formatted log messages by the connection that generated them.
+The awk script `group-log-by-pid.awk` can be combined with `format-log-entries` to group log messages by the connection that generated them.
+This group of messages is called a session.

-The program `dump-logs` can be used to dump all of the sessions with errors from the CyVerse portion of the CyVerse grid.

-The awk script `filter-session-by-cuser.awk` can be combined with `group-log-by-pid.awk` to find all of the sessions for a given user.

 The program `filter-sessions-by-time` can be combined with `group-log-by-pid.awk` to find all of the open sessions during a given time interval.

 The program `order-sessions` can be combined with `group-log-by-pid.awk` to list sessions by the order of their start times.

+The program `dump-logs` can be used to dump all of the sessions from the CyVerse grid.

+The program `filter-failed-sessions` can be used to filter a sequence of sessions for those containing errors.

+The awk script `filter-session-by-cuser.awk` can be used to filter a sequence of sessions for a given client user.

-The awk script `session-intervals.awk` can be combined with `group-log-by-pid.awk` to find all of the time intervals for each session from a log file.
+The awk script `session-intervals.awk` can be used to extract session time intervals from a sequence of sessions.

-The program `count-sessions` can be combined with `sessions-intervals.awk` to generate a report on the number of concurrent sessions during each second for the time period covered by a log file.
+The program `count-sessions` can be combined with `sessions-intervals.awk` to generate a report on the number of concurrent sessions during each second for the time period covered by a sequence of sessions.

 ## Resources